sgayou/kindle-5.6.5-jailbreak/doc/README.md

 The Kindle firmware update system has been used in the past to get code execution on the device via crafting trusted files.
 Downgrades are currently blocked, so definitely an interesting place to look for mistakes.
 Never got around to this, still an interesting avenue.

 ### Amazon Management Protocols
 Found a reference to a system() call that looked like it could be triggered remotely with parameters.
 Possibly dead code, never found out how to trigger it or if it was even possible to MITM the mechanism.
 Would be an interesting exercise to document the APIs.
+Amazon may have a way to remotely provision devices with development certificates and functionality as there are strings referencing functionality like this.

 ### Search Bar Debug Commands
 On the Kindle filesystem, /usr/share/webkit-1.0/pillow/debug_cmds.json contains a mapping of hidden commands that can trigger script execution from the Kindle's search bar.
 Some of the commands are clearly stripped out in non-debug builds, but others still execute.
 Most importantly, these scripts all execute as root and can take parameters.
 Always good to audit these.
-The process that parses the user input and strips out potentially dangerous characters (script-executor I believe) looks good but would be worth fuzzing.
+The process that parses the user input and strips out potentially dangerous characters (script-executor I believe) looks good but would be worth fuzzing / auditing further.

 ## Kindle Debugging
 If we're going to try and develop an exploit on the Kindle, it helps to have some sort of debugging functionality and/or access to the actual firmware.
 This is somewhat of a catch-22.
 If you have a Kindle that's already jailbroken you can simply SSH in to a root shell using USBNetwork.
 On Kindles excluding the Oasis (and possibly the new Kindle 8th Generation), a serial port can be added to the device with a bit of soldering.
 Either way, having access to a shell makes development easier.